-When Adalia was two-year-old she filled her days playing “Mary and Baby Jesus”.
+When Iris was two-year-old she filled her days playing “Mary and Baby Jesus”.
 She was Mary (with a receiving blanket on her head) and Baby Jesus was a plastic spoon wrapped in a baby wipe.
 This was her favorite game every single day.

 We live in a fast-paced world where many kids are hardly given a chance to get bored, much less figure out a way to resolve that boredom.
-This starts in infancy with gadgets and apps geared toward babies and continues into schedules packed full of lessons, sports and enrichment activities.
+This starts in infancy with gadgets and apps geared toward babies and continues into schedules packed full of lessons, sports, and enrichment activities.

 I highly recommend that you invest 15 minutes in watching this Ted Talk about how TV affects the brains of children.
-There is so much more to be gleaned from this then just TV or screen limits.
+There is so much more to be gleaned from this than just TV or screen limits.

 Remember, mamas, it’s okay for your kids to be bored.
 No one has ever died of boredom.